sren1618/sren1618/README.md

 # Hi, I'm Shiqiang.
 Nice to meet you! <img src="./public/wave.gif" width="30px">
 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Poppins&duration=3000&pause=200&color=F0DB4F&width=435&lines=Graduate+Software+Engineer;Graduate+Fullstack+Developer)](https://git.io/typing-svg)

-I'm passionate about designing and creating technical solutions that address customer needs, I bring a unique blend of creativity and technical expertise to deliver user-focused digital experiences.
+I'm passionate about designing and creating technical solutions that address customer needs.
+I bring a unique blend of creativity and technical expertise to deliver user-focused digital experiences.

-I am eager to contribute my perspective and technical expertise to a dynamic team, where I can continue to learn and grow as a software engineer.
+I'm eager to contribute my perspective and technical expertise to a dynamic team, where I can continue to learn and grow as a software engineer.

 - 🇦🇺 I'm based in Melbourne, Australia